derekpankaew/meyda/docs/getting-started.md

 ## Need more help?
 Can't find a tutorial that matches up with what you're trying to do with Meyda?
 Not finding the documentation to be clear enough?
-Please open a [GitHub Issue] [new-issue], and we'll do our best to help.
+Please open a [GitHub Issue](new-issue), and we'll do our best to help.

 [audio-features]: https://github.com/meyda/meyda/wiki/Audio-Features
 [new-issue]: https://github.com/meyda/meyda/issues/new